ssolson/StaticRouterTest/README.md

 npx hardhat deploy --skip-proxy
 ```

 This will create a Router.sol contract as shown below.
+If you have issue you may want to delete your contract, artifacts, and deployments folder.

 The deployed router is the static router discussed by Igor in his presentation.